mongoose-os-libs/ads1x1x-i2c/README.md

 `mgos_ads1x1x_read_diff()` starts a singleshot measurement of the differential voltage between two channels, typically `Chan0` and `Chan1`.
 Several channel pairs are allowed, see the include file for details.
-Note, that this function is only available on `ADS1X15` chips.
+Note, that this function is only available on `ADS1X15` and `ADS1219` chips.

 ## Example application